sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 For example: about collaborative feature engineering, it's the ability to conduct customization on sharable features transformation and computations to extend existing features to build more advanced features for the team.

-Another example, features name conventions have to be defined consistently by everyone, this helps others quickly catch up with the previous works.
-Another pain point of feature store is that it is not possible to track the lineage of any derived features and the quality of the output vector.
+Another example, features to be defined consistently by everyone in the team, this helps others quickly catch up with the previous works.
+It's been a pain point of feature store because as of now it is not possible to track the lineage of any derived features and monitor its usage.

 ## Conclusion